 Duration of the traineeship

-Erasmus+ traineeship grant
+Erasmus+ traineeship scholarship

-Programme Countries are divided into the three following groups:
+Programme Countries are divided into three groups:

 The grant is supposed to partly cover travel, insurance, accommodation and food expenses.